CoderDojo-Content/Beginner-HTML-CSS/en/adding-a-stylesheet.md

    }
    ```
 7. Click Run to see how it changed the web page.
-8. You can also add rules to make the headings a different color from the paragraphs!
+8. You can also add rules to make the headings look different to the paragraphs!
 For this, you will use  the `h1` selector.
 Add the following code to the styles.css file, below the closing curly brace.
    ```
    h1 {
       color: orange;